freelance-tech-writer/tech-writers-style-guide/README.md

 	```

 <a name="code--comments--periods"></a><a name="3.2"></a>
-- [3.2](#code--comments--periods) **Do not end single-sentence comments with periods**: Capitalize traditionally, with the first letter of a comment always being capitalized (unless it’s a special variable, for example).
+- [3.2](#code--comments--periods) **Do not end single-sentence comments with periods**: Capitalize traditionally, with the first letter of a comment always being capitalized (unless it's a special variable, for example).

 	```